 We hit the streets to ask people what their favourite body parts are, and to talk about how we should all be feeling ourselves a bit more (I mean figuratively, but sure also literally, why not?).

 VICE: What's your sexiest body part?

 Mine's quite weird, it's my wrists.
 I just like them because they're small.
 And I guess no one really notices them.
 People notice your legs or your bum but they don't notice your wrists.

 That's cool.
 Wrists are hot, like how ankles used to be super sexy in Edwardian times, right?

 How about your favourite part, Tyler-Louise?

 My legs.
 Like the whole length of them.
 I think it's because I like being tall.

-Do you think it's important to have a favorite body part for your self esteem, as well as parts of yourself that you maybe like less?
+Do you think it's important to have a favourite body part for your self esteem, as well as parts of yourself that you maybe like less?